Verify Webhook Events

 What it is

-A private string known only by you and the webhook.
-It’s used to create and verify the signature so you can be sure the request really came from your system/servis.ai.
+A private string known only to you and the webhook sender.
+It’s used to create and verify the signature so you can be sure the request really came from your system or from servis.ai.
 (This is standard HMAC usage.)

 How to set it

-• Use the same exact string in your sending code.
+Use the same string in your sending code.

 Troubleshooting